bretttay24/ekg_applewatch/README.md

 The project shows how to:
 * Extract and process EKG data from an Apple Health export.zip file from the Apple Health app.
 * Create a dataset of 10,000+ EKG images from the open-source 12-lead arrhythmia EKG dataset.
-* Build, train, and evaluate a Convelutional Neural Network (CNN) to classify EKG rhythms using the created dataset of EKG images.
+* Build, train, and evaluate a Convolutional Neural Network (CNN) to classify EKG rhythms using the created dataset of EKG images.
 * Utilize a locally run Large Language Model(LLM) with a custom system prompt to interpret results.
-* Generate a EKG report that combines the Apple Watch data, the CNN's predictions, and the LLM interpretation.
+* Generate an EKG report that combines the Apple Watch data, the CNN's predictions, and the LLM interpretation.

 The goal is to provide an entry-level understanding of how to use data from Apple Watch wearable devices, apply deep learning concepts, and leverage generative AI in a responsible and ethical manner.
 ## **Disclaimer!**
 **This is not a medical device.**  The information provided by this project is for **educational and informational purposes only** and should not be used for medical diagnosis or treatment.
 Always consult with a qualified healthcare professional for any health concerns or before making any decisions related to your health or treatment.

 #### Technologies Used
-* **WSL/Ubuntu CLI** Where the project files were ran and the **EKG report is generated**.
+* **WSL/Ubuntu CLI** Where the project files were run and the **EKG report is generated**.
-* **Python:** The primary programming Language for this project.
+* **Python:** The primary programming language for this project.
-* **TensorFlow/Keras:** For building and traing the CNN model.
+* **TensorFlow/Keras:** For building and training the CNN model.
 * **Pandas:** For data manipulation and analysis.
-* **Matplotlib:** For creating the EKG images from Apple watch data and the open sourced 12-lead EKG dataset for training the CNN.
+* **Matplotlib:** For creating the EKG images from Apple Watch data and the open-sourced 12-lead EKG dataset for training the CNN.
 * **Ollama:** For running the LLM locally and eliminating API calls for generative AI assistance on personal data.

 ## Ethical Considerations
 This project was designed with a strong emphasis on ethical AI principles for an AI ethics course.
 * **Privacy:** By using a locally run LLM(Ollama) along with a locally trained CNN, all data processing and analysis happens on a local machine.
 Apart from the Apple Health app and EKG app to obtain the data, no sensitive health data is sent to the cloud for further EKG insights.
-* **Autonomy:** The project aims to empower Apple Watch users to be in control of thier data and undestand thier personal health.
-This project seeks to distill the amazing capbilities of CNNs and LLMs to regular users at home to run locally and privately.
+* **Autonomy:** The project aims to empower Apple Watch users to be in control of their data and undetstand their personal health.
+This project seeks to distill the amazing capabilities of CNNs and LLMs to regular users at home to run locally and privately.
 The generated report has the potential (though not proven) ability to identify more heart rhythms than the Apple Watch currently does and may provide more information about the identified rhythm.
 This project still routes users to their healthcare providers.
-* **Tranaprency:**
+* **Transparency:**
     * This project is open-source, with all code and notebooks available.
-    * The notebooks provide explanations of how the dataset was created, how the CNN model was trained, how to export Apple Watch Health app data as an export.zip, how to download local LLM through Ollama and set the system prompt.
+    * The notebooks provide explanations of how the dataset was created, how the CNN model was trained, how to export Apple Watch Health app data as an export.zip, and how to download local LLM through Ollama and set the system prompt.
     * Citations and links for the open-sourced dataset used.
     * A clear disclaimer is included, stating that this project is not a medical device and should not be used for medical diagnosis.
 * **Decency and Non-Domination (inspired by Todd May's Decency Principle):** The project seeks to distill knowledge and empower individuals without being domineering.
 It provides information and analysis, but emphasizes that it is not a substitute for professional medical advice.
 The goal is to assist and educate, not to dictate or replace the role of a qualified healthcare professional.